 Communication skills for asynchronous consultations are genuinely different from face-to-face medicine.
 Doctors need to be clear about what information they need, explain their reasoning when declining a request, and know when a situation warrants picking up the phone rather than relying on written communication alone.

-Clinical governance isn't a buzzword we use to sound impressive — it's the framework that ensures consistent, safe clinical decisions across our consulting team.
-A Medical Director with RACGP Fellowship provides oversight of all clinical protocols and guidelines.
-Clinical protocols are reviewed quarterly and updated when evidence, regulations, or best practice changes.
+Clinical governance isn't a buzzword we use to sound impressive.
+It is the framework that keeps clinical decisions consistent, documented, and inside the service scope.
+Protocols are reviewed on a regular cadence and updated when evidence, regulations, or operating risk changes.

-Clinical decisions are independently audited through a peer review process.
-This means a proportion of completed consultations are reviewed by another doctor to ensure the original decision was clinically appropriate, adequately documented, and consistent with our protocols.
-If patterns emerge — too many declines for a particular condition, or approvals that should have been escalated — they're identified and addressed.
+Clinical decisions are audited through structured review of approvals, declines, escalations, complaints, and outcome patterns.
+If a pattern emerges - too many declines for a particular condition, or approvals that should have been escalated - it is identified and addressed.

 We maintain an incident reporting system where doctors can flag clinical concerns, near-misses, or situations where protocols didn't adequately cover a clinical scenario.
 These reports feed into protocol improvements.
 The goal is a learning system, not a punitive one - we want doctors to report freely so the whole team benefits.